joel-beck/readnext/README.md

 #### Seen Query Paper

 If the query paper is part of the training corpus, all feature values are precomputed and inference is fast.
-As an example we choose the popular "Attention is all you need" paper by Vaswani et al. (2017) using the "FastText" language model and the default feature weights:
+As an example, we can choose the popular "Attention is all you need" paper by Vaswani et al. (2017) using the `FastText` language model and the default feature weights:

 ```python
 from readnext import readnext, LanguageModelChoice, FeatureWeights